 Problem 3: A Cold Water Sandwich

 If your household frequently takes back-to-back showers, you may be familiar with the "cold water sandwich."
 Suppose a member of your household just finished showering and now it's your turn.
 You turn on the shower and feel warm water at first, but then get blasted with several seconds of cold water before the temperature slowly climbs back up.
 Here’s what happened: When the first shower ended, some hot water was remaining in the pipes on the way to the shower.
 When the second shower began, the initial warm water you felt was the trapped water.
-Although tankless water heaters are also called "instantaneous water heaters," they still take time to heat water, so after the trapped water was used up, you were left with a gap of unheated water.
+Tankless water heaters are also called "instantaneous water heaters” and they have earned that name!
+Any cold water that you are experiencing in your shower is due to cold water living in the pipes between your water heater and your shower.
 The further your water has to travel from the water heater to its destination, the more noticeable the gap.
 Unfortunately, there's no way to prevent this, but now that you're aware of the problem, you can avoid jumping in the shower until the cold water has passed.

 Problem 4.
 Your Air Supply or Exhaust is Blocked.